liutyi/sd-webui-agent-scheduler/README.md

 ## Installation

-### Using Vlad's WebUI Fork
+### Using with SD.Next

-The extension is already included in https://github.com/liutyi/sdnext/tree/ipex Need Manual install in SD.Next since about 20025-10 (no longer built-in)
+- The extension is already included in https://github.com/liutyi/sdnext/tree/ipex
+- Need Manual install in SD.Next since about 20025-10 (no longer built-in)

 ### Using the built-in extension list